Background pattern

 If you take more Nebivolol Tarbis than you should

-You can take activated charcoal (which you can purchase from your pharmacy) while waiting for the doctor to arrive.
+You can take activated charcoal (which can be obtained from your pharmacy) while waiting for the doctor to arrive.

 If you forget to take Nebivolol Tarbis

-If you forget to take a dose of Nebivolol Tarbis, but remember shortly after when you should have taken it, take the daily dose as usual.
-If a lot of time has passed (several hours), so that you are close to the next dose, skip the missed dose and take the nextplanned doseat the usual time.
+If you forget to take a dose of Nebivolol Tarbis, but remember soon after when you should have taken it, take the daily dose as usual.
+If a lot of time has passed (several hours), so that it is close to the next dose, skip the missed dose and take the next scheduled doseat the usual time.
 Do not take a double dose.
-However, you should try to avoid repeated forgetting of the medication intake.
+However, you should try to avoid repeatedly forgetting to take your medication.

 Always consult your doctor before stopping treatment with Nebivolol Tarbis, whether you are taking it for high blood pressure or chronic heart failure.

-Do not abruptly stop treatment with Nebivolol Tarbis, as this could temporarily worsen your heart failure.
+Do not stop treatment with Nebivolol Tarbis abruptly, as this could temporarily worsen your heart failure.

-If it is necessary to stop treatment with Nebivolol Tarbis for chronic heart failure, the daily dose should be gradually reduced, halving the dose at intervals of one week.
+If it is necessary to stop treatment with Nebivolol Tarbis for chronic heart failure, the daily dose should be gradually reduced, starting by halving the dose, at intervals of one week.

 When Nebivolol Tarbis is used to treat high blood pressure, the possible side effects are: